openHacking/vuepress-template/README.md

 ## Sponsor

-If you think this project is useful or inspiring for you, you can ask the author for a glass of juice:
+If you think this project is useful or inspiring for you, you can buy the author a glass of juice:

 - [Paypal me](https://paypal.me/AlexLiu518)
 - [Buy me a coffee](https://www.buymeacoffee.com/openHacking)